Spring Inversion Of Control Java Code#

 - Now, we will continue to add the

-annotation, this annotation will tell Spring: let's scan and register beans with the Spring Container.
-This annotation is like the tag<context:component-scan>
+@ComponentScanannotation, this annotation will tell Spring: let's scan and register beans with the Spring Container.
+This annotation is like the tag<context:component-scan>that we used before inXML configuration file. - In the

 @ComponentScan(basePackages = {"com.spring.core.spring.inversion.of.control.java.source.code"})